Labour India Gurukulam Public School: History

 The Gurukulam is a Sanskrit word and is an ancient Indian system of teaching derived from Vedic traditions.
 In this system of learning, a student lives with the teacher, who in addition to teaching them, guides them through their daily life.
 Labour India Gurukulam Public School and Junior College was founded by V. J. George Kulangara in 1993.
 It is owned by the registered Labour India Educational Society and is located in hilly terrain, recently renamed as Labour India Hills in Marangattupilly village.

 Curriculum

-The is based on the Central Board of Secondary Education (CBSE), New Delhi and the text books are as prescribed by the National Council of Educational Research and Training (NCERT).
+The syllabus is based on the Central Board of Secondary Education (CBSE), New Delhi and the text books are as prescribed by the National Council of Educational Research and Training (NCERT).
 The medium of instruction is English.
 However, a three-language method is adopted in all classes, to enable students to be functionally multilingual.